 The decision to go forward with a master plan is a question of commitment.
-The City needs to decide if the master plan area is worth future investment based upon questions such as projected population growth, economic development potential, and whether the area is an Intensification Area or Heritage Conservation District as identified in the Official Plan.
+The City needs to decide if the master plan area requires investment in enhanced streetscapes based upon questions such as projected population growth, economic development potential, and whether the area is an Intensification Area or Heritage Conservation District as identified in the Official Plan.
+Alternatively, Business Improvement Areas may instigate and fund streetscape plans in consultation with the city.